To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Maduro said he was returning to Venezuela after several days visiting with Chavez and his relatives, which may quell rumors his trip to Cuba signaled the president was in his final days.

 The president's son-in-law and Science Minister Jorge Arreaza, who is in Havana, said via his Twitter account on Wednesday that the medical team told him Chavez's condition "remains stable" but that his health was still delicate.

-"Commander Chavez is fighting hard and he sends his love to the people.
+"Commander Chavez is fighting hard and he sends his love to the people. he tweeted.

 Chavez's abrupt exit from the political scene would be a shock for Venezuela, where his oil-financed socialism has made him a hero to the poor majority but a nemesis to critics who call him a dictator.